When Stress and Substance Use Collide

 Sources of Stress

-Our autonomic nervous system is involved in our response to stress.
-When we experience a stressful situation, the sympathetic branch of our nervous system gets activated – the branch responsible for mobilization, vigilance, and our fight or flight response to a threat.
-Our body releases hormones including cortisol and adrenaline that help mobilize the energy we need to deal with the stressor.
+When we face a stressful situation, the sympathetic branch of the nervous system activates — the part responsible for mobilization, vigilance, and fight-or-flight responses.
+The body releases hormones like cortisol and adrenaline to provide the energy needed to respond.

 The Downside of Stress